apache/flink-web/docs/content/posts/2023-04-12-howto-migrate-to-datastream.md

 the [keyBy()](https://nightlies.apache.org/flink/flink-docs-release-1.12/api/java/org/apache/flink/streaming/api/datastream/DataStream.html#keyBy-org.apache.flink.api.java.functions.KeySelector-)
 method.
-An aggregation downstream will be applied on elements with the same key exactly as a [GroupReduceFunction](https://nightlies.apache.org/flink/flink-docs-release-1.12/api/java/org/apache/flink/api/common/functions/GroupReduceFunction.html) would have done on a DataSet except it will not materialize the collection of data.
-The summing operation downstream is still done through a [ReduceFunction](https://nightlies.apache.org/flink/flink-docs-release-1.16/api/java/org/apache/flink/api/common/functions/ReduceFunction.html) but this time the operator reduces the elements incrementally instead of receiving the rows as a Collection.
-So we store in the reduced row the partially aggregated sum.
+An aggregation downstream will be applied on elements with the same key exactly as a [GroupReduceFunction](https://nightlies.apache.org/flink/flink-docs-release-1.12/api/java/org/apache/flink/api/common/functions/GroupReduceFunction.html) would have done on a DataSet except it will not need to materialize the collection of data.
+Indeed, the following operator is a reducer: the summing operation downstream is still done through a [ReduceFunction](https://nightlies.apache.org/flink/flink-docs-release-1.16/api/java/org/apache/flink/api/common/functions/ReduceFunction.html) but this time the operator reduces the elements incrementally instead of receiving the rows as a Collection.
+To make the sum we store in the reduced row the partially aggregated sum.
 Due to incremental reduce, we also need to distinguish if we received an already reduced row (in that case, we read the partially aggregated sum) or a fresh row (in that case we just read the corresponding price field).